usnistgov/OSCAL/docs/content/concepts/layer/control/catalog/sp800-53rev5-example.md

 - Full versions of the NIST SP 800-53 Revision 5 catalog are available in OSCAL [XML]({{< param "contentRepoPath" >}}/nist.gov/SP800-53/rev5/xml/NIST_SP-800-53_rev5_catalog.xml), [JSON]({{< param "contentRepoPath" >}}/nist.gov/SP800-53/rev5/json/NIST_SP-800-53_rev5_catalog.json), and [YAML]({{< param "contentRepoPath" >}}/nist.gov/SP800-53/rev5/yaml/NIST_SP-800-53_rev5_catalog.yaml) formats in the OSCAL content GitHub repository.
 These examples also include assessment and objective content from NIST SP 800-53A Revision 5, *not shown here*.
 {{</callout>}}

-The following is a non-normative, partial illustration showing how control **AC-1** from NIST SP [800-53 Rev. 5](https://doi.org/10.6028/NIST.SP.800-53r5) can be rendered in OSCAL Catalog XML format with a `<control>` element.
+The following is a non-normative, partial illustration showing how control **AC-1** from NIST SP [800-53 Revision 5](https://doi.org/10.6028/NIST.SP.800-53r5) can be rendered in OSCAL Catalog XML format with a `<control>` element.

 First we start with the following control text from SP 800-53.
 (Formatting adjusted for conciseness and legibility.)